Agency worker accident at work claims – Can I Claim Compensation?

 - Call Us for Free Advice

 You may be confused as to whether you count as an agency worker or not, especially if you have not been working for some time, either as a recent school leaver or someone returning to the world of work.
 Here, we explain the difference between being an agency worker or not.
+And this will then determine whether or not you can file any agency worker accident at work claims.
+In this guide, we will also explain how to claim.

 Who is an Agency Worker?